Links and Resources of Interest

 - Athens County Economic Development Council ("Green" economic development opportunities in our area.)

-Special thanks to George Cohen who in 1980 created the original print of the Parish Building which is used on our stationary and this website.
+Special thanks to the late George Cohen who in 1980 created the original print of the Parish Building which is used on our stationary and this website.